 This works well for apps with a guaranteed audience, or those will little to no competition, which is becoming increasingly rare.
 Keep in mind that 90% of iOS apps were listed for free in 2013, according to Flurry Analytics.

-Free Apps with In-app Advertising
+Mobile Monetization with In-app Advertising

 Rather than charging a one-time download fee, many apps utilize in-app advertising to generate recurring revenue overtime.
 This is an excellent option for game apps, content and social apps (think Pinterest and Facebook), review apps (Yelp, Angie’s List) and many others.
 Here are the types of advertisements commonly used: